Peer Certification

 - Administering and disbursing scholarships

-- Monitoring program activities, evaluation, and quality assurance; processing complaints and appeals
+- Monitoring program activities, evaluation and quality assurance; processing complaints and appeals

 - The Medi-Cal Peer Support Specialist Certification Registry is now available.